Able To Cane

 We are not limited to repairing cane chairs.
 Other repair work comes under the heading of structural.
 Re-gluing, for example, may be necessary before reseating.
 Occasionally broken rails are discovered while repairing cane chairs, upon the removal of old seating.
 Because the chairs get turned around and over during the process of replacement, we may be the first to notice a crack in a rocker or a newly forming split in a back.
 We want to make sure that your cane chair repair is of the highest quality, which means it may not be limited to repairing cane seats.
 The cost of a structural repair is usually not in a phone estimate of the chair caning cost as it only comes up when the chair in question is in our hand.

-Bring us your cane seat repair, wicker chair repair, or rush seat repair.
+Bring us your cane seat repair or rush seat repair.
 The bottom line is that nothing can replace a visual inspection to determine the true cost of a repair.
 So call 207-615-8373 and set up an appointment today.
 You can also use the form provided on the contact page.